 Author: House of Eden

-The aim is to bring global economic progress, for example through rapid digitalization and industrialization, in line with social justice and ecological limits.
+So the global economic progress, for example through the rapid digitization and industrialization, be brought in line with social justice and ecological limits.
 A milestone in the recent history of the United Nations.
 Because the 2030 Agenda applies to all countries in the world.
-Developing countries, emerging economies and industrialized countries: everyone has to do their part.
+Developing countries, emerging economies and industrialized countries: everyone must do their part.

 What are the 17 UN Sustainable Development Goals (SDGs)?